PinkRobotics/PinkRobotics/README.md

 ### Carbon Capture

 In a world confronting the relentless rise of carbon emissions, our Carbon Capture initiative sets a revolutionary course.
-With the extraordinary carbon-absorbing capabilities of cyanobacteria, we're devising a sustainable closed-loop system designed not just to address current and historical fossil fuel emissions, but also to mitigate excessive natural emissions.
+With the extraordinary carbon-absorbing capabilities of cyanobacteria, we're devising a sustainable closed-loop system designed not just to negate current and historical fossil fuel emissions, but also to address excessive natural emissions.
 Gain a deeper insight into our science and strategy by reviewing our
 [Carbon Capture Paper](https://github.com/PinkRobotics/PinkRobotics/blob/main/CarbonCapture.md).

 ### Airships